soumilm/tiling/README.md

 #### 1xnVisual.py
 `1xnVisual.py` prints out all the tilings of rectangles of length (1 x n), for any inputted n.
 There are two ways to do this:

+The following way will print all tilings of rectangles of length (1 x n), for whatever integer n you input via command-line arguments.
 ```
 $ python3 1xnVisual.py n
 ```

-will print all tilings of rectangles of length (1 x n), for whatever integer n you input, where n is some number.
+On the other hand, omitting the command-line argument will make python prompt you for your value of `n`.
 ```
 $ python3 1xnVisual.py
 ```
-will prompt you to enter an n, and then print all tilings for that n.

 ### 2xn Files
 #### 2xn.py
 This file is extremely diverse, in theory.
 It will print out the total number of possible tilings for a (2 x n) grid.
-It also prints out the total number of configurations it is brute forcing when it starts, and gives periodic updates every 100,000 configurations, when there are that many.
+It also prints out the total number of configurations it is brute forcing when it starts, and gives periodic updates every 100,000 configurations, when the total number of configurations exceeds that number.

 The file takes up to 2 command line arguments: